systemjs/systemjs/docs/hooks.md

 };
 ```

+#### createScript(url) -> HTMLScriptElement

+When SystemJS loads a module, it creates a `<script>` tag and injects it into the head.

+`createScript` allows hooking this script tag creation, will by default implement `return Object.assign(document.createElement('script'), { url, crossOrigin: 'anonymous' })`.

+This allows, for example, including custom integrity or authentication attributes.

+Note that this hook does not apply to [module types](module-types.md), which use the default browser fetch implementation.

 #### prepareImport() -> Promise

 This function is called before any `System.import` or dynamic import, returning a Promise that is resolved before continuing to perform the import.